- Police help keep communities safe by enforcing laws and investigating crimes.

 The 911 operator will ask questions about the situation.
 If you are unable to answer they may still be able to find the location you are calling from and send help.

 If there is no immediate danger you can call the main number for the police in your community.
 You can also go to the police station.
 You can find the phone number and address for your local police in the phonebook.
-You may want to contact the police:
+You may want to contact the police to:

-- giving information about a crime that already happened
+- give information about a crime that already happened